A Guide to 3 Days in Tangier

 After breakfast it’s time to take the swift ferry to Tarifa or head to the airport.
 Even better jump on the train to Marrakech and stay at our wonderful partner hotel RIAD DAR ZAMAN for a few days.
 Peter has written about some of his favourite things to do in Marrakech too.

-There is no better resource than a local and Patsy is more than happy to help plan your stay at Saba’s House.
-Once you’re booked in she’ll happily advise on restaurants and sight seeing.
+There is no better resource than a local and the team is more than happy to help plan your stay at Saba’s House.
+Once you’re booked in they’ll happily advise on restaurants and sight seeing.

 Further Afield has always been about finding places to stay which share our fundamental belief in inclusivity and welcome to all.
 Some travellers feel Morocco as a destination might not be so welcoming, but if you’re respectful of local beliefs staying in one of its cities is a rich cultural experience with a wonderful blend of East and West.
 If it’s relevant check out our Advice for gay travellers visiting Morocco